 For many people, the most damaging consequence from their DUI arrest is the loss of their driving privileges.
 Often, getting to and from school and work via public transportation is not a good option, and the loss of a driver's license can result in a serious hardship.

-Attorney Eric A. Sunness has extensive experience working with clients who have been charged with DUI or a related crime.
-He has more than 18 years of experience practicing law in Colorado.
-He knows the law and understands what it takes to preserve the driving privileges of his clients.
+At the office of Eric A. Sunness, Attorney at Law, we have extensive experience working with clients who have been charged with DUI or a related crime.
+We have more than 25 years of experience practicing law, and more than 23 of those years in Colorado.
+We know the law and understand what it takes to preserve the driving privileges of our clients.

-In most cases involving refusal or breath test cases, the seven days begin running the day after the driver is arrested because the notice is served immediately by the police officer.
-The hearing must be scheduled within sixty days of the day it is requested, however, this deadline may be extended at the request of the police officer.
+In most cases involving refusal of breath test, the seven days begin running the day after the driver is arrested because the notice is served immediately by the police officer.
+The hearing must be scheduled within 60 days of the day it is requested, however, this deadline may be extended at the request of the police officer.
 The unexcused failure of the police officer who filed the affidavit and Notice of Revocation to appear at the hearing in response to a subpoena or DMV notice results in the dismissal of the action against the driver's license.

 The driver need not appear in person at the hearing, but may have a lawyer appear on his or her behalf.
-At the hearing, the issues will most often be whether the driver (except minors) was operating a motor vehicle in the State of Colorado with a B.A.C. of greater than .08.
+At the hearing, the issue will most often be whether the driver (except minors) was operating a motor vehicle in the state of Colorado with a B.A.C. of greater than .08.
 The revocation periods are harsh:

 - On a first revocation with a B.A.C. of between .08 and .169, the revocation period is nine months.
 However, the driver (except for minors) may reinstate early with an eight-month ignition interlock restricted license.

-- On a first revocation with a B.A.C. of greater or equal to .170, the driver (except minors) may have their license reinstated early with an ignition interlock restricted license for two years.
+- On a first revocation with a B.A.C. of greater or equal to .170, the driver (except minors) may have his or her license reinstated early with an ignition interlock restricted license for two years.
 In this situation, there is no time taken off the ignition interlock requirement for good behavior.
 The two-year ignition interlock requirement is an absolute minimum.

 - On second administrative revocations, the driver will be faced with a one-year revocation with no early reinstatement.